-Later that year, I was introduced to a book that changed everything for me; Robert Kiyosaki’s Rich Dad Poor Dad.
-In short, this book changed how I looked at money, investing, and retirement.
+Later that year, we read Robert Kiyosaki’s Rich Dad Poor Dad and it completely changed how we looked at money, investing, and retirement.
 I am a natural skeptic though, so I had to prove the concepts for myself, especially since they were new and different to me.
 After reading the book, I created a spreadsheet that was about 50 columns by 135 lines long (the engineering nerd in me coming out!).
-I ran long-term financial projections for every scenario and every combination of scenarios I could think of.
-Everything scenario involving our mortgage, business, traditional investing, and the new financial views I learned about in Rich Dad Poor Dad.
-The clear winner in all scenarios was putting as much into real estate investing as I could.
+I ran long-term financial projections for every scenario and investment strategy, and every combination of both I could think of.
+The clear winner was to put as much into real estate investing as I could.
 And it wasn’t even close.

 AFTER (the) MATH

 With mathematical proofs on our side, we went all in.
-We focused on investing as much as possible in real estate, as quickly as possible, and as often as possible.
-With that new aim, I purchased many books on real estate investing to learn as much as I could.
+I purchased numerous books on real estate investing to learn as much as I could.
 I poured through them one after another.
+As Ashley’s career began to take off, we didn’t buy a larger home or newer cars.
+Instead, we focused on investing as much as possible in real estate, as quickly as possible, and as often as possible.
 We even refinanced our house from a 15 year mortgage to a 30-yr to lower the payment to have more cash available to invest!
 In the summer of 2010, we bought our first rental property.
 Slowly, but surely, we acquired more and more rental properties whenever we could.
 We calculated our ideal budget for the life we wanted live if we were free from work and focused our efforts to match that number with our passive rental income.

-With several milestones, from the sale of the flower shop, to the acquisition of two large property portfolios in 2016, we are on target for full financial freedom by the summer of 2017, just 7 years after our first investment property.
+With several milestones, from the sale of the flower shop, to the acquisition of two large property portfolios in 2016, we achieved complete financial freedom in 2017, just 7 years after our first investment property.

 WHY WE’RE DOING THIS BLOG

 I poured through so many real estate investing books and resources in my educational journey and often found them disappointing.
 Most contained only a nugget or two of valuable information, only discoverable by wading through A LOT of nonsense.
 I had to identify what was worthwhile information, and what was nonsense from each resource.
 Furthermore, I had to stitch the valuable parts together in order to create a system that would work for an average investor like myself.
-Hopefully I can provide more concise information and guidance than I found so that you won’t have to do all of the same digging and wading through nonsense I did.
-I hope to make achieving the good life by real estate investing more attainable for you.
+My hope is that I can provide more concise information and guidance for average investors so they don’t have to do all of the same digging and wading as I did, and in the process make achieving the good life by real estate investing more attainable for others.